7 Best Android Emulators for PC

 Genymotion also needs you to enable “virtualization technology” in your BIOS and requires VirtualBox. you will also need to signup for an account before you can start using it.
 The best feature of Genymotion is that it lets you select Android phone and choose what Android version you want in that phone.
 You can select from Android 4.4 to Android Nougat 7.
 It makes Genymotion a best tool for tester.

-It does not come with Google Play store by default, but you can install apps manually.
+It does not come with Google Play store by default, but you can install apps manually by using APK files.

 The premium version of Genymotion offers lot more features.
 It also provided an online emulator that you can try directly from browser.